-- 1. Support educational and academic goals. - 2.
-Follow the Code of Conduct; know, abide by and enforce school rules in a fair and consistent manner. - 3.
-Set a good example for students and other staff by demonstrating dependability, integrity and other standards of ethical conduct. - 4.
-Assist in promoting a safe, orderly and stimulating school environment. - Maintain confidentiality about all personal information and educational records concerning students and their families. - 6.
-Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, or sex, with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image and promote confidence to learn - 7.
+- 1. Support students' educational and academic goals. - Follow the Code of Conduct; know, abide by and enforce school rules in a fair, consistent, and equitable manner. - 3.
+Act as a role model for students and other staff by demonstrating dependability, integrity and other standards of ethical conduct. - 4.
+Assist in promoting a safe, orderly and welcoming school environment. - Maintain confidentiality about all personal information and educational records concerning students and their families. - 6.
+Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, or sex, with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image and promote confidence to learn. - 7.
 Report incidents of discrimination and harassment that are witnessed or otherwise brought to a staff member's attention to the building administrator and/or Dignity Act Coordinator (DAC) in a timely manner.